Christian nationalists are enamored with Putin, even if they oppose Russia, new research from Northeastern professor says

 Sarah Riccardi-Swartz, assistant professor of Religion and Anthropology.
 Photo by Matthew Modoono/Northeastern University

-Christian nationalism is an ideology that has, in recent years, has spread throughout Christianity in the U.S., Riccardi-Swartz says.
+Christian nationalism is an ideology that, in recent years, has spread throughout Christianity in the U.S., Riccardi-Swartz says.
 It’s not isolated to a single denomination and is defined by the belief that the U.S. is a Christian nation with specific values that must be protected from “some sort of moral decline because of the diversity of democracy and the diversity of society at large,” Riccardi-Swartz says.

 As a result, it’s become inseparable from the “gods, guns, country mentality” that defines portions of the Republican party and U.S. conservatism, Riccardi-Swartz says.